Duality for local fields and sheaves on the category of fields: Introduction

 The proof of Theorem \ref{thm: comparison of Ext, proalgebraic setting}, thereby Theorem \ref{thm: main theorem, comparison of Ext}, occupies the entire part of Section \ref{sec: extensions of algebraic groups as sheaves on the rational etale site}.
 We outline the proof.
 First note that if $A$ is an algebraic group over $k$ with generic point $\xi_{A}$, then the group operation map

-is faithfully flat. \footnote{ See \cite[II, \S 5, 1.2 Lem]{DG70} for example, applying the limit argument [loc.\ cit., III, \S 3, 7.1 Lem.]. } In other words, any point of $A$ can be written as the sum of two generic points.
+is faithfully flat. \footnote{ See \cite[II, \S 5, Lemma 1.2]{DG70} for example, applying the limit argument given in \cite[III, \S 3, Lemma 7.1]{DG70}. } In other words, any point of $A$ can be written as the sum of two generic points.
 A key observation is to regard this well-known fact as saying that $A$ is \emph{covered by fields}.
 Now let $\Spec k^{\perf}_{\et}$ be the category of perfect $k$-algebras (having invertible Frobenius) endowed with the \'etale topology.
 Breen's results \cite{Bre70} and \cite{Bre81} tell us that